sthierolf/network-automation-scripts/README.md

 ## dds-quick-test.py
 Simple DMARC DKIM SPF quick test.
 This script tests a domain for DMARC, DKIM and SPF records.
 To perform the test, the DKIM selector need to be extracted from an email.
-To see the DKIM selector you can send an email to yourself and look iy up in the headers.
+To see the DKIM selector you can send an email to yourself and look it up in the headers.

 [https://www.thierolf.org/blog/2021/small-python-script-to-quick-test-dmarc-dkim-and-spf-records/](https://www.thierolf.org/blog/2021/small-python-script-to-quick-test-dmarc-dkim-and-spf-records/)